Grant-Schwartz/Grant-Schwartz/README.md

 - [ ] Open source pantone
 - [ ] Bring the pleasure of learning in the classroom to ordinary life
 - [ ] 3D Map generator for video (see Johnny Harris) [name it Taranis]
+- [ ] Lacrosse equipment equivalent of IKEA (cheap but good enough)